abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 and an external tool [flyway](https://flywaydb.org/).

 I like that limitless and clear way for migration but there are some slight downsides.
-So I would like to emphasize the main features of the automigrate, which motivated me to make the tool.
+So I would like to emphasize the main features of the `automigrate`, which motivated me to make the tool.

 ### Motivation